theseyan/bufzilla/README.md

-# ⚡ zBuffers
+# ⚡ bufzilla

 A simple and fast binary encoding format in pure Zig.
 Based on rxi's article - ["A Simple Serialization System"](https://rxi.github.io/a_simple_serialization_system.html).

-zBuffers is ideal for serializing JSON-like objects and arrays, and has the following qualities:
+bufzilla is ideal for serializing JSON-like objects and arrays, and has the following qualities:

 - **Portable** across endianness and architectures.
 - **Schemaless**, fully self-describing format; no "pre-compilation" is necessary.